-- What Is Amortization?
+- What Is Mortgage Amortization?

 - How Does Mortgage Amortization Work?

-- Should You Choose a Long or Short Amortization Schedule?
+- Long vs. Short Amortization Schedules

 - Changing Your Amortization Schedule